Skip to content

 Multi-Track Albums

-Create consistent metadata across album tracks:
+Create consistent metadata across album tracks by using a shared base tag object:

 public class AlbumRecorder